Flurry Logo

 • Assertions:

-Validate the content of incoming events.
+Validate the content of incoming data.

 Set payload values as variables that can be used in follow up tasks.